tmasike/music_genre_classification/README.md

 - Dense layers for classification

 ## Results
-The model achieves [your accuracy] accuracy on the test set.
-Detailed evaluation metrics and visualizations are included in the notebook.
+The model didn't do so well because I couldn't resolve the issue of my processor running out of memory and the kernel dying each time I tried to run the model with a respectable batch size.
+Will try to resolve this issue in the future.